Dreibein as prepotential for three-dimensional Yang-Mills theory: Introduction

 \section{\bf Introduction}

-In this paper we advocate and develop the use of the dreibein (and the metric) as the basic variable or prepotential for Yang-Mills theory.
+In this paper we advocate and develop the use of the dreibein or triad (the 3d version of the vielbein) as the basic variable or prepotential for Yang-Mills theory.
 The first clear proposal to use the dreibein came from Haagensen and Johnson \cite{hj} in the context of Hamiltonian formalism in 3+1 dimensions.
-(See also Refs.\ \cite{freedman}-\cite{diakonov} for other works involving various constructions of the metric.)
-However, the authors of Ref.\ \cite{hj} claimed there are too many zero modes associated with the defining equation for the dreibein (the condition for the dreibein to be torsion-free with respect to a connection one-form).
-Such zero modes would make the Jacobian of the transformation singular, and so Haagensen, Johnson and Lam \cite{hjl} followed it up with a deformation of the defining equation to avoid the problem.
-Here we analyse this issue in some detail, considering a generic Yang-Mills potential.
-We conclude that the transformation from the gauge potential to the torsion-free dreibein is possible, and so the latter is a useful prepotential.
+(Refs.\ \cite{freedman}-\cite{nojiri} are some other works on Yang-Mills theory involving various constructions of the metric.)
+The defining equation for the dreibein is the condition for the dreibein to be torsion-free with respect to a connection one-form.
+The authors of Ref.\ \cite{hj} claimed that there are zero modes associated with this equation due to non-uniqueness of the dreibein $e^i_a$ corresponding to a given gauge potential $A_i^a$, but also gave arguments that the zero modes would not affect their discussion.
+Then Haagensen, Johnson and Lam \cite{hjl} followed it up with a deformation of the defining equation for the dreibein, removing the deformation at the end.
+Refs.\ \cite{pushan1}, \cite{pushan2}, \cite{diakonov} and \cite{nojiri} have used the original defining equation for the dreibein as in Ref.\ \cite{hj} and not the deformation of it.
+In this work also, we use the original defining equation of Ref.\ \cite{hj}.
+We analyse the case of a {\it generic} Yang-Mills potential, satisfying $ {\rm det} B_i^a \neq 0$ ($B_i^a$ being the non-abelian magnetic field) and argue that a unique dreibein is obtained by fixing the boundary condition.
+Consequently, the torsion-free dreibein is a useful prepotential.
+The calculation of the Jacobian will be affected by the zero modes present for vanishing non-abelian magnetic field, but the Jacobian will not be needed in the present work.